A National Non-Profit Organization for over 32 years.

 Our knowledge about changes to some of the individual’s Personal Information, such as telephone number, address and any new criminal involvement may be key to providing continued services and communication with the individual.

-If an individual has a privacy issue complaint, she or he may telephone us at (416) 929-6011 or write to us at 1376 Bathurst St., Toronto, ON M5R 3J1.
+If an individual has a privacy issue complaint, they may telephone us at (416) 929-6011 or write to us at 1376 Bathurst St., Toronto, ON M5R 3J1.
 We will take appropriate measures to rectify privacy issue problems on a case by case basis, should any ever arise.